machinat/sociably/website/docs/getting-started.md

 slug: /
 ---

-Welcome to Machinat framework document!
+Welcome to the Machinat framework document!

-If you are new to Machinat, we recommend to start from [the tutorial](/docs/learn).
+If you are new to Machinat, we recommend starting from [the tutorial](/docs/learn).
 It brings you to build a complete app step by step.

 ## System Requirement